 This document describes the requirements for dealing with computer security incidents.
-Security incidents include, but are not limited to, viruses, worms, ransomware, spyware, Trojan Horse detection, unauthorized use of computer accounts and computer systems, and complaints of improper use of information technology resources as outlined in the Clarendon College policies.
+Security incidents include, but are not limited to: virus, worm, ransomware, spyware, and Trojan Horse detection; unauthorized use of computer accounts and computer systems; and complaints of improper use of information technology resources as outlined in the Clarendon College policies.

-The policy and Clarendon College Security Breach Notification Policy should be used.
+The policy should be used along with the Clarendon College Security Breach Notification Policy.